open/close all folders

 - Character Development: She started off as a troubled actress in the first season who struggled with her drug addiction and her pregnancy, but in the later seasons, she gotten better and is no longer the "Drama Adrianna" we knew before.

-- Give Her A Normal Life: She gave her daughter Maisie up for adoption after giving birth to her.
+- Give Him a Normal Life: She gave her daughter Maisie up for adoption after giving birth to her.